“Speak to Aaron and his sons, saying: This is how you should bless the Israelites...” (Num. 6:23)

 In a letter written in 1910, Rav Kook expressed his joy at seeing the moshavah grow and flourish:

-In Rehovot, Rav Kook would stay in the modest home of the Lipkovitz family.
+While in Rehovot, Rav Kook would stay in the modest home of the Lipkovitz family.
 Abraham Isaac Lipkovitz, who worked in construction and agriculture, had studied Torah in European yeshivot before making aliyah with his family at age 18.
 He took upon himself to facilitate his esteemed guest’s rest and recuperation.
 Lipkovitz took this duty most seriously and formulated an appropriate plan.
 He zealously watched over the Rav’s meals and sleep, adamantly preventing anyone from disturbing him while he slept, no matter what the occasion.

 But it quickly became apparent that in the Lipkovitz home and in the synagogue, where Rav Kook was constantly badgered with queries and solicitations, the rabbi could not properly rest.